cmdoffing/validatingCSV/README.md

 Note that, if present, 'min', 'max', and/or 'valid_values' checks will be done before this is called.
 If no conversion has been done, then the second parameter will be None.
+Return the error message as a string if there is an error, else return a falsy value.

-* 'convertor' : A user-defined function that is called with a single parameter: the original (string) value of the field.
+* 'converter' : A user-defined function that is called with a single parameter: the original (string) value of the field.
 It returns the converted value of the field, which is then passed to the caller as the field's value.